Find the tools that will help you most!

 On this site, you can learn the essential skills you need to be an exceptional leader, a valued team member, and an outstanding contributor in the workplace.

 But, with more than 700 skills available, which ones will make the biggest difference for you?

 For each statement, click the button in the column that best describes you.
 Please answer questions as you actually are (rather than how you think you should be), and don't worry if some questions seem to score 'in the wrong direction'.
 When you are finished, please click the 'Calculate My Total' button at the bottom of the test.

 Now, use your scores in the following five areas to decide where to start building your skills.
-(Tip: Concentrate on the lowest-scoring areas!)
+(Tip: Concentrate on the lowest scoring areas!)

-Whether or not you're in a formal leadership position, you need good leadership and management skills to make best use of the opportunities open to you.
+Whether you're in a formal leadership position or not, you need good leadership and management skills if you're going to make best use of the opportunities open to you.
 (After all, you can get much, much more done when you have the help of other people.)
 The good news is that you can learn how to lead and manage effectively!

 Once you fully understand your problem, you can choose the best option – that is, make the best decision.
 However, this is harder than it sounds, so you'll need to arm yourself with a variety of decision making tools.